digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

     Finished:
     In play:

-We see an empty state: no offers, no games finished, no matches in play.
+This is an empty state: no offers, no games finished, no matches in play.
-(The status can also be show by typing <return>)
+(You can also see the status by typing` <return>`.)

-## 3. Alice offers game to Charlie
+## 4. As Alice, offer a game to Charlie

     Alice> offer Charlie
     - Match-1: Alice has offered to play a new game.